 What is Calibration, ISO17025 and UKAS?

-Calibration in the true sense does not included adjustment, it only quantifies the accuracy of a measurement.
+Calibration in the true sense does not include adjustment, it only quantifies the accuracy of a measurement.
 However, calibration and adjustment are often used interchangeably.
 All Newtons4th calibrations can be adjusted as part of the process.

 ISO17025 is an international standard that defines the requirements and expectations of a competent calibration laboratory.
 We are accredited by UKAS (the UK’s national accreditation body), who independently verify that our people, equipment and processes meet these standards.